rebekahmonson/miami-tech-manifesto/index.md

 As we evolve, so will this #MiamiTech Manifesto.
 It is a living statement of purpose and accountability.
 It is a representation of our commitment to who we are as an ecosystem and where we strive to be.
 It is a declaration of the principles we aim to uphold and the values we endeavor to embody.

-Don’t just observe, become an active participant in our experiment.
-Take the pledge, add these principles to your website or favorite online platform, and contribute in a way that adds value to our community.
+Don’t just observe, become an active participant in our experiment. <a href="https://forms.gle/xdVAqt6joyorSYHX6" target="_blank">Take the pledge,</a> add these principles to your website or favorite online platform, and contribute in a way that adds value to our community.

 # Who is <span class="highlight">#MiamiTech?</span>
 The following members of the #MiamiTech community have committed to upholding these values, staying accountable to each other and the community at-large, and building a more prosperous and equitable tech community together.
-To share your commitment and support of this vision, please <a href="https://forms.gle/xdVAqt6joyorSYHX6" target="_blank">take the pledge.</a>

 **Michelle Abbs,** Mana Tech